animachine/animachine/README.md

 ###Milestones
 **1,**
-Migrate get gui rendering to React and use Flow style Add all the the best basic timeline editing features, what we love from the good old animation tools.
+Migrate the gui rendering to use React
+Add all the the best basic timeline editing features, what we love from the good old animation tools.
 Make the UI more intuitive.
 Add more available track types for editing ~~css~~, attributes, mediaelements.